The Space of augmented stability conditions

 On the other hand, $m_\sigma(E) = \sum_i m_\sigma(G_i)$. \end{proof}

 We can sometimes deduce mass-boundedness from the following apparently simpler con\-dition.

-\begin{defn}[mass-Hom bound] Let $\cC$ be a stable $dg$-category over a field $k$, equipped with a stability condition $\sigma$.
+\begin{defn}[mass-Hom bound] Let $\cC$ be a stable dg-category over a field $k$, equipped with a stability condition $\sigma$.
 We say that $\sigma$ has a \emph{mass-Hom bound} if for every $E \in \cC$, there is a constant $C_E$ such that

 \end{defn}

 Inequalities of this type have already been considered in the literature, see for example \cites{pseudoanosov,ikeda_2021,DynamicsDHKK}.